|Rugged and Reliable Instrumentation For Over 50 Years|

 Contact: Jeff Aghjayan

-When I look back at 2016 one of the most significant and most satisfying trends I observed was the growing acceptance of ORP measurements, especially to monitor disinfection.
-To insure the killing of pathogens the measured ORP value provides an unambiguous indicator.
-The same cannot be said of measuring free chlorine, whose measurement must be combined with pH to determine disinfection efficacy.
+When I look back at 2016 one of the most significant trends I observed was the growing acceptance of ORP measurements, especially for monitoring disinfection.
+With one caveat, the ORP value measured in a solution provides an unambiguous measure of the disinfection efficacy.

 The heavy-duty, industrial strength of Aquametrix probes have made them ideal for wastewater applications.
 But as Mark Spencer, President of Water Analytics and the manufacturer for Aquametrix, points out in this Water Online Radio interview, they are also being accepted by a growing industrial audience.